 10. Mini idlis with thick chutney

 Use large Tupperware containers to transport food – they’ll stay fresh without leakage.
 As for drink, individual juice packs are the most convenient – you don’t need extra cups and there’s no mess pouring out liquids.
 You can also carry small bottles of water instead of juice.
 Additionally, carry lots of water in a cooler – you’ll need cups for that.
-Here’s a cute way for packing cutlery at Love, Ink.
+Here’s a cute way for packing cutlery in Love, Ink.
 Everyday individually wrapped in napkins; this saves time handing out forks, spoons and the like individually!

 As for utensils, disposable dishes and cutlery are definitely convenient, though not really eco-friendly.
 Another option is using melamine ware – it’s light, unbreakable and reduces plastic waste.
 Choose what works for you; you could even go with a combination of both.
 Don’t forget straws for drinks and lots of paper napkins for clean up!
 If you’re going to cut fruit at the venue, carry a knife along.